cloudlockr/cloudlockr-app/README.md

 #### Directory Structure

 Note that throughout the project `@/` is used in import statements and translates to `src` (to enhance code readability).
 Also note that `index.js` files are used throughout the project to simplify imports and provide a defined interface to a given directory.
-The general concept of the directory structure is to seperate logic from UI components, enhancing testability and modularity.
+The general concept of the directory structure is to separate logic from UI components, enhancing testability and modularity.

 - `__tests__` (Jest unit/integration/UI tests)
 - `src` (source code)